 Angular Framework can be used for:

-- For building real-time, large-scale, and dynamic web applications.
+- For building real-time, large-scale, and dynamic web apps.

 - Support for real-time applications like instant apps and chat messaging.